iamturns/eslint-config-airbnb-typescript/README.md

 ### Does this work with JavaScript files too?

 Yep!
-This config is a drop-in replacement for `eslint-config-airbnb`, decorating it with TypeScript support.
+This config is just decorating `eslint-config-airbnb` or `eslint-config-airbnb-base` with TypeScript support.

 ### I get this error when running ESLint: "The file must be included in at least one of the projects provided"